Jack Meanwell: Early life and education

 He was born on February 6, 1919, in Winnipeg, Manitoba, Canada.
 Meanwell was the son of Leonard William Meanwell, an architect from Rugby, England who immigrated to Canada.
 His mother was Eleanor Jenkins Meanwell.
 The family relocated to Windsor, Ontario, Canada so that his father could find work in his field.
 His father accepted a position at the Albert Khan architecture firm in Detroit, Michigan, where he worked for the rest of his career.
 Jack shared his family's interest in art, and began figure drawing in high school.
-After graduating, he continued his studies in Detroit at Meinzinger's Art School and the Society of Arts and Crafts.
+After graduating, he continued his studies in Detroit at Meinzinger Art School and the Society of Arts and Crafts.
 Meanwell sought technical training in commercial art because of the Great Depression.

 Artwork

 An abstract expressionist, Meanwell strove to take the viewer beneath the surface of reality with his dramatic landscapes and figures painted in bright bold colors with energetic brush strokes.
 To achieve this he often used large brushes, oversized chalk, and pencils with blunt ends.
-Influences of J.M.W.
-Turner, Cezanne, Klee, and Sam Francis could be seen in his work.
+Influences of J. M. W. Turner, Cezanne, Klee, and Sam Francis could be seen in his work.